epam/edp-install/docs/operator-guide/deploy-aws-eks.md

 # Check out all the inputs based on the comments below and fill the gaps instead <...>
   # More details on each variable can be found in the variables.tf file

-  create_vpc     = true # set to true if you'd like to create a new VPC or false if use existing create_cluster = true # set to false if there are any additional manual steps required between VPC and EKS cluster deployment create_elb     = true # set to true if you'd like to create ELB for Gerrit usage
+  create_elb = true # set to true if you'd like to create ELB for Gerrit usage

   region   = "<REGION>"
-  profile  = "<AWS_PROFILE>"
   role_arn = "<ROLE_ARN>"

   platform_name        = "<PLATFORM_NAME>"        # the name of the cluster and AWS resources
   platform_domain_name = "<PLATFORM_DOMAIN_NAME>" # must be created as a prerequisite
-  wait_for_validation  = true                     # set to false for use in an automated pipeline to avoid waiting for validation to complete or error after a 45 minute timeout.

   # The following will be created or used existing depending on the create_vpc value
   subnet_azs    = ["<SUBNET_AZS1>", "<SUBNET_AZS2>"]